vilijur/achhd-translated/README.md

 # One more thing...
 I'm also working on other poor translations (in my own time) with [Animal Crossing: New Leaf](https://github.com/vilijur/acnl-translated) and [Animal Crossing: amiibo Festival](https://github.com/vilijur/acaf-translated).
 You can click on the hyperlinks to be taken to their respective repo, assuming it exists and is not private.

+oh and btw the animal crossing series is called `Expensive Transition` now.
+This game will be called `Expensive Transition: Happy Creators at Home` when it's in a better state then a small amount of the game's text has been changed, or when I can be bothered.
+Whichever comes first.

 # That's all
 Have a nice day! **:>**